-Now in our tenth year, Rutgers PSM is one of the largest, most competitive, and most diverse STEM-based master’s programs in the nation, with 25 student-centric interdisciplinary and professional science curricula in the life sciences, in engineering and in computer & information sciences.
+In the ten months since that time, the resourcefulness, cooperation, and hard work of our faculty, staff, students, and industry partners, our program has not merely weathered a global health crisis—it has thrived.
+We welcomed our largest-ever incoming class in fall 2020, and officially doubled our student enrollment this spring—remaining one of the largest, most competitive, and most diverse STEM-based master’s programs in the nation, with 25 student-centric interdisciplinary and professional science curricula in the life sciences, in engineering and in computer & information sciences.

-The goal of Rutgers PSM is and always has been to produce graduates who—through experiential learning, rigorous coursework, strong academic advising, and personal and professional development opportunities—possess the mental agility to respond to rapid workforce changes with facility and precision; who can adapt quickly, pivot when necessary, and who can work efficiently and capably with individuals representing a variety of disciplines, industries, and backgrounds.
+Through experiential learning, rigorous coursework, strong academic advising, and personal and professional development opportunities, Rutgers PSM graduates are poised to respond to rapid workforce changes with agility, facility, and precision.
+They are trained to adapt quickly, pivot when necessary, and work efficiently and capably with individuals representing a variety of disciplines, industries, and backgrounds.

-Finally, as higher education enters into a new, uncharted era, Rutgers PSM has the advantage of being part of a university that is a research powerhouse and a premier academic health center.
-Our graduate faculty come from a rich cross-section of Rutgers’ departments and schools via the graduate programs on all three university campuses—The School of Graduate Studies–New Brunswick; Rutgers Graduate School–Newark, and Rutgers Graduate School–Camden—and we are fortunate to have a dean’s advisory committee as well as an industrial advisory board.
+As higher education enters into a new, uncharted era, Rutgers PSM has the advantage of being part of a university that is a research powerhouse and a premier academic health center.
+Our expert instructors are leaders in industry, and our graduate faculty come from a rich cross-section of Rutgers’ departments and schools via the graduate programs on all three university campuses—The School of Graduate Studies–New Brunswick; Rutgers Graduate School–Newark, and Rutgers Graduate School–Camden—and we are fortunate to have a dean’s advisory committee as well as an industrial advisory board.